techpaf/web-starter/README.md

   * Take all script tags inside <!--build:js js/main.min.js --> html file and build a file single file
   * Copy HTML / CSS / JS files inside dist
   * Optimize image from app/img/, then copy to dist/img
+  * Sprite all the SVG files and optimize them in app/icons in app/icons/dest/ and then copy to dist/icons

 #### Under the hood :
 * The watch task will watch change on .html .scss and .js files